|

 early 20th centuries who changed the course of western

 art.
-It will focus on artists such as Monet,
+Looking at works by artists such as Claude Monet,

 |